- Crunching the Numbers

 This year’s back-to-school season will be tremendous.
 Students want to make an impression as they rejoin their classmates and teachers for the first time after a year of in-person and virtual learning.

 We’ve included a few ideas to help you make the most of this year’s back-to-school season.
 So now is the time for you to respond.
-How will you involve parents and kids as they prepare for the next school year?
+How will you involve parents and kids in preparing for the next school year?

 Gabriella is a Digital Content Writer and Marketer with a zeal for all things WordPress.
 When she’s not researching and drafting the upcoming articles, you can find her in the open air exploring the outdoors with her dog.